+January 2015 Page 102 of 146

 Justice 4 Grievances Filed by Youth

 Percent of interviewed youth who report filing a grievance and who said it was addressed.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 78.57%, slightly higher than the national average.
+The jurisdiction average for this outcome measure (OM) is currently 75.00%, slightly higher than the national average.

 Youth Challenge Center

 A FIP was developed for this OM in April 2003 and has been deemed successful and closed.

 Brady Academy

-The percent of interviewed youth who report filing a grievance and said it was addressed was 88.89 percent in October, and 100 percent in April.
-STAR East Camp The percent of interviewed youth who report filing a grievance and said it was addressed was 100 percent in October, and 33.33 percent in April.
-Youth Challenge Center The percent of interviewed youth who report filing a grievance and said it was addressed was 75 percent in October, and 83.33 percent in April.
+The percent of interviewed youth who report filing a grievance and said it was addressed was 75.00 percent in October, and 70.59 percent in April.
+STAR East Camp The percent of interviewed youth who report filing a grievance and said it was addressed was zero percent in October, and 100 percent in April.
+Youth Challenge Center The percent of interviewed youth who report filing a grievance and said it was addressed was 100 percent in October, and 80.00 percent in April.

+January 2015 Page 103 of 146

 Justice 5 Grievances Filed by Staff

 Percent of interviewed staff filing grievance who said it was addressed.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 0.00%. (no grievances reported this data collection)
+The jurisdiction average for this outcome measure (OM) is currently 0.00%.
+(No grievances reported this data collection)

 Brady Academy

-Staff filing a grievance and report that the grievance was addressed was 100 percent in October and there were no grievances reported in April.
+Staff filing a grievance and report that the grievance was addressed did not apply in October and in April.
 STAR East Camp Staff filing a grievance and report that the grievance was addressed did not apply in October and in April.
-Youth Challenge Center Staff filing a grievance and report that the grievance was addressed was 100 percent in October and there were no grievances reported in April.
+Youth Challenge Center Staff filing a grievance and report that the grievance was addressed did not apply in October and in April.

+January 2015 Page 104 of 146

 Justice 6 Youth Requesting Attorney Contract

 Percent of interviewed youth who report requesting to see, calls, or write their attorney and their request was granted.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 50.00%, slightly below the national average.
+The jurisdiction average for this outcome measure (OM) is currently 100.00%.

 Youth Challenge Center

 A FIP was developed for this OM in May 2002, along with OM's Justice 1, Programming 20 and 21 and has been deemed successful and closed.

 Brady Academy

-Percent of youth, who requested to see, call or write their attorney and their request was granted was 50 percent in October and 100 percent in April.
-STAR East Camp Percent of youth, who requested to see, call or write their attorney and their request was granted did not apply in October or in April.
-Youth Challenge Center Percent of youth, who requested to see, call or write their attorney and their request was granted was 50 percent in October and 50 percent in April.
+Percent of youth, who requested to see, call or write their attorney and their request was granted was 66.67 percent in October and did not apply in April.
+STAR East Camp Percent of youth, who requested to see, call or write their attorney and their request was 100 percent in October and in April.
+Youth Challenge Center Percent of youth, who requested to see, call, or write their attorney and their request was granted did not apply in October and 100 percent in April.

+January 2015 Page 105 of 146

-Justice 7 Attorney Visits Attorney visits per 100 person days of youth confinement.
+Justice 7 Attorney Visits

+Attorney visits per 100 person days of youth confinement.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 0%.
+The jurisdiction average for this outcome measure (OM) is currently 0.00%.

 Brady Academy

 There were zero attorney visits per 100 person days of youth confinement in both October and April.
-STAR East Camp There were zero attorney visits per 100 person days of youth confinement in both October and April.
+STAR East Camp

+There were zero attorney visits per 100 person days of youth confinement in both October and April.
 Youth Challenge Center There were zero attorney visits per 100 person days of youth confinement in both October and April.

+January 2015 Page 107 of 146

 Reintegration

 This includes aftercare treatment plans, youth's correspondence, case manager, and community related referrals.

 Reintegration 1 Aftercare Treatment Plans

 Percent of youth confined for more than 60 days who have signed aftercare treatment plans.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 97.50%, slightly higher than the national average.
+The jurisdiction average for this outcome measure (OM) is currently 94.44%, slightly higher than the national average.

 Brady Academy